Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Lipschitz Constant of Feature Maps

 \end{lemma} In words, Lemma \ref{lem:lip_const_fk} shows that the Lipschitz constant of $g_k$ is given by the maximum operator norm of its Jacobian over all the inputs $z$'s which fulfill $g_{lj}(z)\neq 0$ for all $l\in[k-1],j\in[n_l].$ This has two implications.
 First, $g_k$ is differentiable at every such input, and chain rules can be applied through all the layers to compute the true Jacobian.
 In particular, we have for all such $z$'s that:

-Second, one observes that $J(g_k)(z)=J(g_k)(z')$ for all $z,z'$ with $\mathcal{A}_{1\to k-1}(z)=\mathcal{A}_{1\to k-1}(z').$ Thus, the number of Jacobian matrices that one needs to bound in \eqref{eq:lip_prop} is at most the number of activation patterns, which has been studied in \cite{HaninRolnick2019,MontufarEtal2014,SerraEtal2018}.
-By exploiting these facts via a careful induction argument, we obtain the following result. \begin{theorem}[Lipschitz constant of feature maps] Fix any $k\in[L].$ Then, we have w.p.\ at least $1-\sum_{l=1}^{k}\bigexp{-\bigOmg{n_l}}$ that
+Second, one observes that $J(g_k)(z)=J(g_k)(z')$ for all $z,z'$ with $\mathcal{A}_{1\to k-1}(z)=\mathcal{A}_{1\to k-1}(z').$ Thus, the number of Jacobian matrices that one needs to bound in \eqref{eq:lip_prop} is at most the number of activation patterns, which has been studied in \citep{HaninRolnick2019,MontufarEtal2014,SerraEtal2018}.
+By exploiting these facts via a careful induction argument, we obtain the following result. \begin{theorem}[Lipschitz constant of feature maps] Fix any $k\in[L-1].$ Then, we have w.p.\ at least $1-\sum_{l=1}^{k}\bigexp{-\bigOmg{n_l}}$ that

-\end{theorem} The idea of the proof is to bound the operator norm of the Jacobian matrix from \eqref{eq:Jab_form} for all inputs with the same given activation pattern (via an $\epsilon$-net argument and concentration inequalities), and then to do a union bound over all the possible patterns.
+\end{theorem} The idea of the proof is to bound the operator norm of the Jacobian matrix from \eqref{eq:Jab_form} for all inputs having a given activation pattern (via an $\epsilon$-net argument and concentration inequalities), and then to do a union bound over all the possible patterns.
 The details are deferred to Appendix \ref{app:thm:lip_const_fk}.